Isa-AcTiEw/FED_S10257760_Isaac-Tiew-Xun-Yong_Assg01-/README.md

 ### Acknowledgements

+- The insipiration for the cart page was reffrenced from https://designmodo.com/shopping-cart-ui/
+- The inspiration for the modal was reffrenced from https://www.youtube.com/watch?v=AF6vGYIyV8M
 - The inspiration for the nav bar was reffrenced from https://youtu.be/FEmysQARWFU?si=HJoiIqoSNVafw2Sh
 - The inspiration for the contact form card on the home page was reffrenced from https://www.freecodecamp.org/news/how-to-build-a-developer-portfolio-website/#howtostylethecontactsection